Fleshgrinder/nginx-session-ticket-key-rotation/README.md

-# nginx TLS session ticket key rotation
+# nginx session ticket key rotation
-[nginx](http://nginx.org/) TLS session ticket key rotation script collection for secure rotation of keys and sharing in server clusters.
+[nginx](http://nginx.org/) session ticket key rotation program for secure rotation of TLS session ticket keys and sharing in server clusters.

 ## Usage
 You should clone the repository to a place were it can stay.
 The files are